-Quarantine baking brings out the craftiest in us, does it not?
-Whether out of sheer necessity due to limited online grocery delivery slots, which is basically a new gambling game, or used as baking therapy, which is totally a thing... or maybe a combo of the two – I too have caught the baking bug!
-Not to mention, getting scrappier with pantry ingredients means also coming to terms with the fact that my eyes are bigger than my bandwidth for buying all sorts of baking flours.
+Quarantine brought out the craftiest in us, right?
+Whether out of sheer necessity due to limited online grocery delivery slots, which was basically a gambling game, or used as baking therapy, which is totally a thing... or maybe a combo of the two – I too caught the baking bug!
+Not to mention, getting scrappier with pantry ingredients meant also coming to terms with the fact that my eyes are bigger than my bandwidth for buying all sorts of baking flours.
 I recently found a bag of buckwheat flour that was just crying out to be used (and maybe also about to expire…)

 I remembered a buckwheat flour bread recipe I used to love from an awesome blog with homemade gluten-free bread recipes called, The Bread Kitchen when I was first changing my diet and looking up how to make buckwheat bread.
 And this time, I needed to also swap the eggs, so I’m using chia seed “eggs” (I also suspect flax seeds will work).
 The only nuance is needing to eyeball adding a bit more water as you mix it and form the dough (which is a bit more like a batter in this case).